aws/sagemaker-python-sdk/doc/using_tf.rst

 Create Python Scripts for Custom Input and Output Formats
 ---------------------------------------------------------

-You can add your customized Python code to process your input and output data:
+You can add your customized Python code to process your input and output data.
 This customized Python code must be named ``inference.py`` and specified through the ``entry_point`` parameter:

 .. code::